 This involves using IVF and eggs donated by another woman, who is checked for fertility and diseases.
 The woman who is donating eggs takes fertility drugs to help her prepare eggs (also called ripening her eggs).
 When eggs are ready (or ripe), they are removed from her ovary and put in a dish with sperm.
 Once there is a fertilized egg (embryo), it is put in your womb (uterus).
 Although this method uses the eggs of a woman who is HIV-negative, it is still important for you to take HIV drugs to prevent passing HIV on to your child during pregnancy or childbirth.

 Your egg is fertilized using IVF or ICSI, then transferred to another woman's surrogate womb.
 The surrogate carries and gives birth to your child.
-Although it is biologically possible to have an HIV+ woman's egg fertilized by an HIV+ man's washed sperm and implanted in an HIV-negative surrogate, you may encounter several legal or regulatory challenges to this option for getting pregnant.
+Although it is biologically possible to have the egg of a woman living with HIV fertilized by the washed sperm of a man living with HIV and implanted in an HIV-negative surrogate, you may encounter several legal or regulatory challenges to this option for getting pregnant.
 Even if this option is legal in your state, it may be difficult to find fertility clinics or surrogacy centers willing to provide this service to people living with HIV.

 Egg Donation + Surrogacy

 As a woman living with HIV, you may choose to have your partner's sperm fertilize an HIV-negative woman's egg and have that same HIV-negative woman give birth to your child.
 In this situation, your male partner's sperm would need to be washed, then used with an assisted reproductive technique described above to get the HIV-negative surrogate pregnant.

 Offering a permanent family to a parentless child may be an option if having biologic offspring is not a good choice for you.
 Adoptions can be done within the U.S or internationally.
 Some agencies and/or countries may have prejudices against people living with HIV adopting children.